 Our employees' opinions are important to us.
 That is why we have carried out our employee survey ECHO throughout the Group since 2011.
 It provides us with a detailed overview of the needs of our employees and helps us formulate approaches for improvement.
-Following evaluation of the results from 2015 we were able to identify over 1,800 measures.
-1,150 of these have now been implemented.
+The implementation of measures we identified was continued in 2017.